cfe84/proletarian-wizard/README.md

 - 10 - Inbox - All files you create in a hurry and didn't sort yet
 - 20 - Current Projects - Groups of files related to a given project
-- 21 - Recurrence - Groups of files for recurring meetings
+- 21 - Recurrence - Notes from recurring meetings
 - 30 - Reference - Reference files
 - 40 - Archived Projects - Projects that are no longer active